PA Dairy Overview

 Trends in Pennsylvania’s dairy industry:

-• The state’s total milk production decreased for the second consecutive year.
-Unfortunately, during 2022, a decrease in the state’s herd size was compounded by reduced productivity resulting in less total production.
-A total of 9.949 billion pounds of milk were produced across the Commonwealth.
-This is down 1.6%, or about 165 million pounds compared to 2021.
+• The state’s total milk production decreased for the fourth consecutive year.
+Unfortunately, during 2024, a decrease in the state’s herd size was compounded by reduced productivity resulting in less total production.
+A total of 9.782 billion pounds of milk was produced across the Commonwealth.
+This is down 0.8%, or about 77 million pounds compared to 2023.

 • Opportunities for growth exist in this region.
 Pennsylvania is located within a day’s drive of more than 50 percent of the population in North America and Canada.
 With abundant water, access to both domestic markets and international seaports, and a strong dairy infrastructure, Pennsylvania is well positioned for growth.
 However, finding incentives for companies to invest in Pennsylvania’s dairy infrastructure remains essential.